 – When training new employees, always, either train them yourself or have a lead person train them.
 There should be a lead person on each and every cleaning job––some employees have a tendency to slack off when they are on their own.

-– Do a regular check the quality of the employee’s work, to reassure yourself that your standards are being maintained.
+– Do a regular check on the quality of the employee’s work to reassure yourself that you are maintaining your standards.

 Tips